Velocities/SpeedCart/PrivacyPolicy.md

 ## 5. Contact Information
 ### 5.1 Contact Us
-If you have questions or concerns about this Privacy Policy, please contact us at camy624@comcast.net.
+For any inquiries related to this Privacy Policy, a contact email will be specified at a later date.